- Acceptance of Agreement

 - There are insufficient funds in your account at the time of the purchase.

-If you feel a charge that you did not authorize has been transacted on your account, you must resolve the issue with the vendor in question as soon as such a non-authorized transaction is discovered, and within 30 days.
+If you believe that a charge that you did not authorize has been transacted on your account, you must resolve the issue with the vendor in question as soon as such a non-authorized transaction is discovered, and within 30 days.
+Carleton University cannot investigate claims of fraud or misuse of your Campus Card.
 Include information on the date and amount of the transaction, as well as any other information that may help the vendor investigate your claim.
 You may request a printout of your account history from the Campus Card Office, or access it online through the Web Card Centre.

 Your digital photograph will be printed on the face of your Campus Card and will be stored in our database.
 Photos may also be accessed by other departments as required for university services and activities.
 When receiving a new card, you may choose to have a new picture taken or keep the existing picture, provided it is less than 4 years old and your appearance has not changed significantly.
 Any photograph older than 4 years old must be updated.